Mehinovic v. VuckovicTorture and Ethnic Cleansing in Bosnia-Herzegovina

 Vuckovic targeted Kemal and the other plaintiffs solely on the basis of their ethnic identity.
 The sadism to which CJA’s clients were subjected was part of a systematic and widespread campaign of human rights abuse, making Nikola Vuckovic an active participant in the genocidal ethnic cleansing of Bosnia’s Muslims.
 To this day, Kemal Mehinovic and the other plaintiffs relive their physical and mental anguish: a brutal and forced reminder of their torture which is far more painful than the visible scares that some of them bear.
 To them, the judgment against Vuckovic brings a measure of justice and denies their torturer safe haven in their new adopted home, the United States.

 “Vuckovic directly and even sadistically participated in, aided, and observed horrific acts of brutality committed against defenseless civilian detainees whose only crime was that they were members of the Muslim ethnic group ...
 These acts were at the core of the definition of crimes against humanity.”

 --April 29, 2002 judgment of Judge Marvin Shoob

-In August 1998, CJA filed a lawsuit in the U.S. District Court in Atlanta seeking damages against Nikola Vuckovic for torture and other atrocities he committed during the Bosnian War in 1992.
+In August 1998, CJA filed a lawsuit in the U.S. District Court for the Northern District of Georgia seeking damages against Nikola Vuckovic for torture and other atrocities he committed during the Bosnian War in 1992.
 The lead plaintiff, Kemal Mehinovic, accused Vuckovic of torturing him and other detainees during a six-month period.
 In December 1998, three additional plaintiffs joined Kemal in the suit.